 “Throughout my internship, I was able to collaborate within a professional and dynamic environment while deepening my knowledge of the impact that Italian companies have on the American business sector,” Latino commented.
 “This internship has given me the ability to learn about the global market in new ways in addition to the importance and relevance of cultural awareness within today’s business world.
 I am grateful to the Inserra Chair for offering this opportunity within the Italian Program at Montclair State.”

-As the CNJ team noted, “This is the third year that Choose New Jersey participates in this program with Montclair State.
+As the CNJ team noted, “This is the third year that Choose New Jersey has participated in this program with Montclair State.
 The students that we have worked with have brought energy and professionalism to our team.
 Their Italian language skills are extremely helpful as we market the state of New Jersey to companies in Italy.
 In particular this year, Cristina’s attention to detail and her commitment to executing projects made her a vital member of the team.”

 The regular format of the internship includes a 10-day trip to Italy in the course of the Select USA conference in Italy, which for 2020 would have included meetings in Naples, Rome, Padua, and Milan.
 But this year, the trip had to be canceled due to COVID19, and Latino’s remaining hours were re-allocated to a safe remote-work experience.